richardsonlima/richardsonlima.github.io/_posts/2022-11-18-A-long-journey-dissolving-that-I've-much-respect.markdown

 As you’re not here, What I can do is take care of me, I want to be happy at least.
 Remember that we planned on being fine?

+I know that I do this to survive the pain, I let the wave hit me and the wind will take the pain all away.

 [![No Words)](https://img.youtube.com/vi/Ua-84AiHiEI/maxresdefault.jpg)](https://www.youtube.com/watch?v=Ua-84AiHiEI)

-I know that I do this to survive the pain, I let the wave hit me and the wind will take the pain all away.
+>With shortness of breath, I'll explain the infinite How rare and beautiful it truly is that we exist